Socialize with us

 If you burn wet wood most of its heat will be consumed in vapor steaming out of the wood and its heat value being wasted, wet wood also smokes a lot and ruins the joy of having a fire, for this reason, it’s best to take the time and season your wood, this is a process of patience not speed.

-Although there are ways to speeding up the process none of them are very fast, all of them are worth it if you take the time and do it correctly.
+Although there are ways to speed up the process none of them are very fast, all of them are worth it if you take the time and do it correctly.

 So you can see freshly cut and split wood is very difficult to achieve combustion, so you definitely don’t want to ever burn fresh cut wet wood, and you will probably have a hard time doing it anyways, even in an open fire pit outside you’ll have a fire that smokes and you definitely won’t enjoy it.